Skip to main content

 a) saving for the down payment

-b) participating in a Habitat approved financial counseling program and
+b) participating in a Habitat approved financial counseling program and home ownership classes

-c) completing your sweat equity hours.
-When you have completed these requirements you will then be eligible to occupy your house after paying the $350.00 down payment and the mortgage deed is signed.
+When you have completed these requirements, you will then be eligible to purchase your house after paying the down payment and the mortgage deed is signed.
 Then you will begin monthly payments of approximately 25% of monthly income.
 The monthly payment includes amounts for mortgage, property taxes, and homeowner’s insurance.

 Habitat for Humanity follows a non-discriminatory policy.
 Neither race nor religion is a factor in family selection.
 Homes are available on a continuing basis as land, materials and volunteer help are available.